 Transfer HD Video from iPhone or iPad to Your Computer

-If you’re looking to transfer full HD video recorded from an iPhone, iPad, or iPod touch to a computer, you’ll want to connect the iOS device to a Mac or PC and copy over the movies manually much like how you transfer photos to the computer:
+If you’re looking to transfer full HD video recorded from an iPhone, iPad, or iPod touch to a computer, you’ll want to connect the iOS device to a Mac or PC and copy over the movies manually much like how you transfer photos to the computer.

-Transferring Video from iPhone or iPad to a Mac
+How to Transfer HD Video from iPhone or iPad to a Mac

 - Launch “Image Capture” found in the /Applications/ folder